Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README.md

 ## Optional: Restrict sign-in access to your application

-By default, when you use the dotnet core template with `SingleOrg` authentication option and follow the instructions in this guide to configure the application to use the Microsoft identity platform endpoint, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can sign in to your application.
+By default, when you use the dotnet core template with `SingleOrg` authentication option and follow the instructions in this guide to configure the application to use the Microsoft identity platform endpoint, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Microsoft Entra ID can sign in to your application.
 These multi-tenant apps are typically used on SaaS applications.

 It's possible to restrict the audience for your application by changing the audience in your application registration.